elasticio/elasticio.github.io/content/_components/rest-api/index.md

 name-value pairs in clear-text `string` format.
 The header value can use [JSONata](http://jsonata.org/) expressions.

-> **Note: HTTP Response headers** will not be stored, the components stores body and attachment only.
+> **Please note: HTTP Response headers** will not be stored, the components stores body and attachment only.

 ## Attachments